 Anyone who knows someone with a substance use disorder knows that addiction affects the entire family.
 Addiction can quickly disrupt and create chaos within the family unit.
-When one member of the family struggles with drug and alcohol abuse, the rest of the system becomes negatively affected.
+When one family member struggles with drug and alcohol abuse, the rest of the system becomes negatively affected.
 One of the best ways to address this is through a family addiction program and family therapy sessions.
-These approaches give everyone involved the tools they need to practice self-care, the right skills to cope with the situation, and a plan to promote recovery.
+These approaches give everyone involved the tools to practice self-care, the right skills to cope with the situation, and a plan to promote recovery.

 1. Improving Communication

-Family therapy helps the family learn communication skills that promote healing, how to manage tone to avoid triggers, and skills to use speaking in a way that makes others feel respected and understood.
+Family therapy helps the family learn communication skills that promote healing, how to manage tone to avoid triggers, and how to speak in a way that makes others feel respected and understood.

 Also, family therapy helps members understand their role in the addiction scenario.
 Sometimes family members are shocked to learn they’ve been acting as enablers, heroes, or victims within their family unit.
 Without noticing, these roles are significantly impacting the family and, in one or another, fueling the addiction process.

 One of the most immediate consequences of addiction is broken trust.
 Most addicts become chronic liars to help sustain their addictions.
 Addicts will lie about their use, struggles, what they’re doing, and more.
 Not to mention, they often engage in lies that directly affect their family members—all of these actions damage trust.